Did you know many behavior changes in older dogs are the result of a medical condition?

 Plenty of Exercise

-Since an older dog chewing suddenly could be the result of simple boredom, then make sure you and your dog are getting plenty of exercise and playtime together.
-Walks are especially beneficial for older dogs to help keep their joints and muscles in great condition.
+Since an older dog chewing suddenly could result from simple boredom, ensure you and your dog get plenty of exercise and playtime together.

 All the Right Chew Toys

-Finally, make sure you have a good selection of chew toys you know your older pup will love.
-Always read the labels of each product you choose to purchase for your pup to make sure it is safe and age-appropriate.
 Is your older dog hard of seeing or blind?
 Check out our review of some of the best toys for blind dogs.

-All of these tips can help with destructive chewing behavior in an adult dog while giving your pup something positive to look forward to throughout the day.
+All these tips can help with destructive chewing behavior in an adult dog while giving your pup something positive to look forward to throughout the day.

 Changes in Sleep Patterns/Restlessness

-Restlessness, pacing and changes in sleep patterns could stem from:
+Restlessness, pacing, and changes in sleep patterns could stem from:

 - Confusion caused by doggie dementia

-- Pain
+- Pain (like arthritis)

-- pee pads for incontinence in senior dogsThe need to pee more frequently
+- The need to pee more frequently

 - Vision or hearing loss

-- Your dog has started sleeping more during the day, and is now restless and active at night – possibly the result of boredom
+- Your dog has started sleeping more during the day and is now restless and active at night – possibly the result of boredom

-You may want to confine your dog to an area away from your bedroom at night, so your sleep isn’t disturbed, or conversely, sleeping in your bedroom may give him comfort.
-It could be a case of try one and see how it works.
+You may want to confine your dog to an area away from your bedroom at night so your sleep isn’t disturbed, or conversely, sleeping in your bedroom may give them comfort.

 Adjusting to Interlopers in the House

 Before you run out and adopt a new dog, consider whether or not your senior would be happy about it.
-You think he needs a friend, but he may be happy on his own, living a quiet life.

 Behavior Modification for Dogs

 Whether it is your dog’s aggression, a bad chewing habit, or another destructive behavior, you may find behavior modification necessary.
-The right behavior modification techniques can be used to help with these behaviors and more.

-Behavior Changes in Older Dogs – Conclusion
+Final Thoughts: Behavior Changes in Older Dogs

-It’s up to us to ensure changes to their routine are done gradually, exposure to stressors kept to a minimum, and behavior changes brought to a vet’s attention quickly.
+Ensure changes to their routine are done gradually, exposure to stressors is minimal, and any concerns are quickly brought to a vet’s attention.

 Have you noticed any behavior changes in your senior dog?
 What specifically made you take notice?
 What was the underlying cause, and how were you able to help him?
 Sharing helps others, so leave your comments in the section below.